 The primary mission of Triangle Ecycling is supporting STEM education with hands-on tech training for high school students.
 We are a triple bottom line business engaged in collecting, refurbishing and recycling end-of-life computers and other electronics.
 We repurpose computers for good.

 Most businesses and organizations see surplus computer disposal as a logistics issue.
 Their priorities are cost and security.
 Our fees are modest as our success metrics focus on education over profit.
 Regulations govern handling of customer information and other secure data as well as dumping ewaste in NC landfills.
-As a regulatory lawyer, I have many years’ experience counseling clients on compliance and take our responsibility to handle client data securely and ethically very seriously.
+As a regulatory lawyer, I have many years’ experience counseling regulated clients on compliance and I take our responsibility to handle client data securely and ethically to heart.
 Hard drives are wiped, pursuant to NIST 800-88 standards, or destroyed and all recycling is processed compliant with e-Stewards and R2 Certified, 0% landfill policy standards.

 - Larry Herst, Founder/CEO